Skip to main content

 Trøndelag

 In the Middle Ages, the Nidaros Cathedral in Trondheim was as important for pilgrims as Santiago de Compostela.
-Although the interior was stripped of many of its art treasures during the Reformation, it still has a special place among Europe’s cathedrals – not the least because of its sheer size.
+Although the interior was stripped of many of its art treasures during the Reformation, it still has a special place among Europe’s cathedrals – not least because of its sheer size.
 In fact, it is by far the biggest cathedral in Europe to be located so far from Rome.

 18. An exotic offshoot of the Setesdalen valley